douglasgreen/outlines/society/philosophy/books.en.md

 proletariat to establish a communist society.
 The text remains influential in political and sociological discourse, providing a framework for understanding class dynamics and advocating for systemic change.

+### "Das Kapital" (1867, 1885, 1894)

+"Das Kapital," written by Karl Marx, is a foundational text in materialist philosophy and a critique of political economy.
+It was published in three volumes between 1867 and 1894.
+The work is a detailed analysis of capitalism, aiming to reveal the economic laws governing modern society.
+Marx's theory of historical materialism is central to the text, positing that the economic structure of society, particularly the forces and relations of production, shapes its nature.

+#### Volume I

+The first volume, published in 1867, focuses on the production process of capital.
+It critically analyzes the capitalist mode of production and its inherent contradictions, such as the exploitation of labor.
+Marx argues that unpaid labor is the source of surplus value, which capitalists claim due to property rights protected by the ruling regime.
+This volume also discusses the dynamics of capital accumulation, wage labor, and the transformation of the workplace.

+#### Volume II

+Published posthumously in 1885 by Friedrich Engels, Volume II examines the circulation process of capital.
+It explores how value and surplus value are realized in the marketplace, focusing on the roles of money owners, lenders, merchants, and entrepreneurs.
+This volume shifts the focus from production to the circulation and reproduction of social capital, analyzing the conditions under which capital circulates and accumulates.

+#### Volume III

+The third volume, also published by Engels in 1894, addresses the process of capitalist production as a whole.
+It is known for discussing the tendency of the rate of profit to fall, a key contradiction in capitalism that Marx believed would lead to its eventual collapse.
+This volume explores the distribution of surplus value among different forms of capital, such as merchant and interest-bearing capital, and discusses the internal differentiation of the capitalist class.

+#### Intellectual Influences and Impact

+Marx's work draws on classical economists like Adam Smith and David Ricardo, as well as the dialectical method of Hegel.
+"Das Kapital" aims to provide a scientific foundation for the labor movement and critiques the capitalist system as a precursor to socialism.
+Despite criticism and the decline of Marxist theory following the Soviet Union's collapse, "Das Kapital" experienced a revival after the 2008 financial crisis, highlighting its enduring relevance in critiquing capitalism.

+#### Translations and Legacy

+"Das Kapital" has been translated into numerous languages and remains a significant work in political economy and social sciences.
+Its concepts, such as commodity and capital, have become integral to economic discourse.
+The text continues to influence debates on economic systems, social relations, and political reform.

 ## Henry Sidgwick (1838-1900)